munificent/journal/asset/post/2008-04-08-whats-the-opposite-of-nullable.md

 SomeMethod(mFoo);
 ```

-and when you make the call, it will automatically call the conversion, which
+When you make the call, the compiler automatically inserts a conversion, which
-will in turn bail if `myFoo` is `null`.
+in turn bails if `myFoo` is `null`.
 We can make things a little easier by
 providing a conversion the other way too:

 ```csharp